Hir2wa/Asy-JavaScript/README.md

 where you need to send some data to api telling it what to get

 hearde that a different to do that where you need to use request object

+by not needing addition header you can pass url only but if requested additional one you will need to create request variable to to create Request object where first parm is url and other are , {

+headers:{
+and put the following objects and then continue
+}

+}

+//here we go back to error handling making a trip to api is concerdered as success even if the api is giving the error

+when we get the error on fetch that means the fetch method fails but when i get diffferent erro on the inside api is concered as successfully

+here we can use the response object which have a property
+status:
+ok:

+we have server error where we check them using if condition in try data.error.message in try is that we failed even failing

+// we use post in additional header
+when we need to submit forms and

+//more to cover cacheing and cores
+//on mdn using the fetch api +learn by doing

+//fetch arrived in modern browsers btn 2015 and 2017
+//arrived on node 2022
+xhr htttp request by requesting something to server
+//http request
+why fetch ? the most avious answer is that we can have native support +docs no installation required support most cases from modern application

+//the xhr way was kind of mess it is based on callbacks vs promisees it was realy had to setup fect achieves the same things but with same thing